No one is perfectly eco-friendly so drop the guilt and do this stuff!

 - Using my favourite ‘rinse, lather, rinse, repeat’ showering formula that means turning off the water between each step.
 No more standing under a hot shower to wake up each morning!

-- Totally outlawing any plastic sandwich bags, cling film, and plastic shopping bags, and using reusable lunch boxes/storage boxes.
-Stainless steel bento boxes are super cool right now.
+- Totally outlawing any plastic sandwich bags, cling film, and plastic shopping bags, and using reusable lunch boxes/storage boxes or sandwich wraps.
+Stainless steel bento boxes are super cool right now and these wraps come in a range of funky colours and are easy to clean.

 - Recycle every bloody thing you can!
 Remember REUSE, REUSE, REUSE and then RECYCLE?
 Yeah?
 That.